kamalaryal/sample-nodejs/README.md

 #Note: If you want to run api with React JS cd client npm install npm start

 Import the following data for creating the admin user for first time.
 You can import the data using mongoDB compass community or others any tools.
+Migration is not required.
+But use the below as a sample for creating the first user.
+You can change fullName, email only.

+Sample Data:
 {
    _id: 5d35d29097a2da229444e9bd
   resetPasswordExpires: 2019-07-22 13:39:09.701